dkueken/OccPy/README.md

 unsorted LAZ files will also work, however, there will be a substantial computational overhead, as the entire dataset needs to be read and stored at once.

+## Visualization of output .bov files
+OccPy has the option to output .bov files for visualization purposes.
+These files (basically a binary file (.dat) and a header file (.bov)) can be visualized using the VisIt visualization software (https://visit-dav.github.io/visit-website/index.html).
+#TODO: implement an alternative visualization solution with automatic 2D top down, slice and profile visualization.

 ## Support
 For questions and support, please contact Daniel Kükenbrink via daniel.kuekenbrink@wsl.ch